 Jeanne Boden (包德贞) has a PhD in Oriental Languages and Cultures (Sinology) from Ghent University in Belgium and AMP from Solvay Brussels School Economics and Management.

 She established ChinaConduct® Ltd in 2002, where she is managing director and consultant.
 In 2017 she also established Cultural Quantum, an organization helping companies and organizations to optimize international cooperation.
 She has trained and coached thousands of people, including C-level managers, business and governmental top leaders and is widely respected for her extensive knowledge about cultures and her very practical approach.

-Her research focuses on discourse analysis of China’s internal and external communication (official discourse and propaganda), contemporary post-socialist China, Eurocentrism, Sinocentrism, democratic versus meritocratic group and organizational dynamics, leadership in China.
+Her current research focuses on discourse analysis of China’s internal and external communication (official discourse and propaganda), democratic versus meritocratic group and organizational dynamics and cross-cultural leadership and management.

-Each year, Jeanne immerses herself in the Chinese world by spending several months in the country.
+Each year, Jeanne immerses herself in the Asian world for several months.
 These are periods of intensive observation, research and work, which she finds very enriching.
-Throughout the years she has built good relations with Chinese government and business people, lawyers, scholars, writers, curators, and artists.
+Throughout the years she has built good relations with government and business people, lawyers, scholars, writers, curators, and artists.

-Her deep immersion in China and the Chinese culture has also made her acutely aware of her own cultural background.
+Her deep immersion in the Chinese culture, and here extensive cooperation with people from across the globe, has made her acutely aware of her own cultural background.
 By taking distance, she has learned to consciously appreciate it.
 She loves traveling and she always loves returning to Europe, where she deeply respects and appreciates life, culture and freedom – hoping that it will survive the course of history.